bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 Vector graphics are images that do not lose quality when they get resized.

-In the last improvement, we created many different versions of an image so that it can scale to the user's device.
+In the last improvement, we created many different versions of an image so that it can scale to the user’s device.

 With vector graphics like SVG, we can scale a single image without losing quality.